Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 The issue with this is that, if we generate data with this, then clearly RBTL will perform much better than the other ranking methods since the data was generated with the RBTL's probability function.
 This means that the comparisons will not be accurate.

-Ideally, we would like a different function $f$ with the same properties:

-- Takes into account grader $v$'s skill
-- Takes into account difference between student $a$ and student $b$'s skill

-However, I'll leave this up to future work.

 ## Technology Choices